Here’s what to do if you get covid-19 between vaccine doses

 But the vaccines are less effective — about 80 percent — between the first and second doses, according to a real-world study from the Centers for Disease Control and Prevention.
 That means about 20 percent of those who are only partially vaccinated could still get infected.

-However, health experts say, that does not mean people in that camp should skip the second dose.
+Health experts say that does not mean people in that camp should skip the second dose.

-Anthony S. Fauci, the nation’s leading infectious-diseases expert, said earlier this month that people can get the second shot after recovering from the infection and meeting the criteria for discontinuing isolation.
+Anthony S. Fauci, the nation’s leading infectious-diseases expert, said this month that people can get the second shot after recovering from the infection and meeting the criteria for discontinuing isolation.

 How did I get covid-19 mid-vaccination?

 Health experts said there are various reasons someone might contract covid-19, the illness caused by the coronavirus, between the two doses of the mRNA vaccines.
-But, they said, there is no scenario in which the vaccine itself would cause the infection.
+But they said there is no scenario in which the vaccine itself would cause the infection.

 Some people may simply feel safer after getting their first injection and let down their guards.